mmeest/Magic-PDF-Joiner/README.md

 * And saved in 'Magic PDF/Magic PDF Joiner Result.pdf'

 # NB!
-* If working folder contains any folders the program may not work!
+* If working folder contains any other folders the program may not work!